kafka-training/kafka-training/guides/simple-install.md

-.
+## Simple install and smoke test

 This guide assumes that you are running a relatively recent version of Ubuntu and you have `sudo` privileges.

 **Step 1: Update System**